usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/15808/readme.txt

 The test contains the following sections:

-OneDocQuery - sends a FindDocuments stored query to the Initiating Gateway with the Patient ID for the single document submission.
+OneDocFindDocuments - sends a FindDocuments stored query to the Initiating Gateway with the Patient ID for the single document submission.
 It shall return one DocumentEntry.
 The returned DocumentEntry.homeCommunityId shall match the configured value in the RG.